Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/README.md

 Cloud computing is transforming the way businesses and individuals build, deploy, and scale applications.
 What fascinates me most is how the cloud brings **flexibility, scalability, and cost-efficiency** to technology solutions.
 With services like **AWS**, you can launch servers in minutes, store data securely, and integrate advanced tools like AI and machine learning—all without managing physical infrastructure.

 For me, the cloud represents **innovation and opportunity**.
 It’s not just about hosting applications; it’s about enabling creativity, solving real-world problems, and making technology accessible to everyone.
-My goal is to master these concepts and eventually become an **AWS Solutions Architect**, helping organizations design secure, reliable, and scalable systems.
+My goal is to master these concepts and eventually become an **AWS Solutions Architect** one day, helping organizations design secure, reliable, and scalable systems.

 ## My Technology Skills & Certificates